techsachinkr/Overriding_Model_Safety_Protections/README.md

 #### Evaluation Methodology
 Following variations of this experiment were evaluated:
-i) Baseprompt: Baseline question was prompted for answer generation ii) False info prompt: False information or context was provided along with question for answer generation iii) Random info prompt: Random context was provided along with question for answer generation
+1. Baseprompt: Baseline question was prompted for answer generation
+2. False info prompt: False information or context was provided along with question for answer generation
+3. Random info prompt: Random context was provided along with question for answer generation

 #### Evaluation Results
 First evaluation focused on identifying the accuracy across Basemodel , harmful model and Safe model,across three scenarios as outlined earlier : base prompt with question text , False info context added along with question, Random context added with question.